4GeeksAcademy/python-lists-loops-programming-exercises/exercises/01.2-Retrieve-items/README.md

 ## 💡 Hint:

-+ In Python, a list starts at position 0
++ In Python, a list starts at position 0.

++ Do NOT hardcode your answer.